-The Company's Policy is that the remuneration of the Directors should reflect the experience of the Board as a whole and be fair and comparable to that of other venture capital trusts with a similar capital structure and similar investment objectives.

-Directors are remunerated in the form of fees, payable quarterly in arrears, to the Director personally, or to a third party specified by him.
-The fees for the Directors are determined within the limits set out in the Company's Articles, which limit the aggregate of the fees payable to the Directors to £100,000 per annum and the approval of Shareholders in a general meeting would be required to change this limit.
+The Company's Policy is that the remuneration of the Directors should reflect the experience of the Board as a whole and be fair and comparable to that of other VCTs with a similar capital structure and similar investment objectives.
+Directors are remunerated in the form of fees, payable quarterly in arrears, to the Director personally or to a third party specified by him.
+The fees for the Directors are determined within the limits set out in the Company's Articles, which limit the aggregate of the fees payable to the Directors to £150,000 per annum and the approval of Shareholders in a general meeting would be required to change this limit.

-It is intended that the fees payable to the Directors should reflect their duties, responsibilities, the value and amount of time committed to the Company's affairs, and should also be sufficient to enable candidates of a high quality to be recruited and retained.
+It is intended that the fees payable to the Directors should reflect their duties, responsibilities, and the value and amount of time committed to the Company's affairs, and should also be sufficient to enable candidates of a high quality to be recruited and retained.
 Non-executive Directors do not receive bonuses, pension benefits, share options, long-term incentive schemes or other benefits, and the fees are not specifically related to the Directors' performance, either individually or collectively.

-A copy of the Remuneration Policy may be inspected by members of the Company at its registered office.
+A copy of this Remuneration Policy may be inspected by the members of the Company at its registered office.

-It is the Board's intention that the Remuneration Policy will be put to a Shareholders' vote at least once every three years and, as a Resolution was last approved at the AGM held in 2020, an Ordinary Resolution for its approval will next be proposed at the 2023 AGM.
-At the AGM held on 8 April 2020, the result in respect of the Ordinary Resolution to approve the Directors' Remuneration Policy for the period to 30 November 2022 was as follows:
+It is the Board's intention that the above remuneration policy will be put to a Shareholder's vote at least once every three years and, as a Resolution was last approved at the AGM held in 2020, an Ordinary Resolution for its approval will be proposed at the AGM to be held in 2023.

+At the AGM held on 21 May 2020, the result in respect of the Ordinary Resolution to approve the Directors' Remuneration Policy for the period to 30 December 2022 was as follows:

+Percentage of Percentage of Number of

-Percentage of votes cast for Percentage of votes cast against Number of votes withheld Remuneration Policy 96.13 3.87 181,401
+votes cast for votes cast against votes withheld

+Remuneration Policy 83.53 16.46 103,632